 How to Use:

 Gently and slowly move the fork attachment from the base of your head to your upper trapezius.
-Stop if you feel pain.
-For best results, use a medium to high speed and light pressure.

-Massage Gun Attachment for Shoulders
+Massage Gun Shoulder Attachment

 Best Suited Attachment: